theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

   --help              Show this message and exit.

 Commands:
-  slave_tx_generate  Generates Slave Transaction for the wallet state              Shows Information about a Nodes State token_list         Fetch the list of tokens owned by an address. tx_inspect         Inspected a transaction blob tx_message         Message Transaction tx_push            Sends a signed transaction blob to a node tx_token           Create Token Transaction, that results into... tx_transfer        Transfer coins from src to dsts tx_transfertoken   Create Transfer Token Transaction, which... wallet_add         Adds an address or generates a new wallet... wallet_decrypt wallet_encrypt wallet_gen         Generates a new wallet with one address wallet_ls          Lists available wallets wallet_recover     Recovers a wallet from a hexseed or mnemonic... wallet_rm          Removes an address from the wallet using the... wallet_secret      Provides the mnemonic/hexseed of the given...
+  slave_tx_generate    Generates Slave Transaction for the wallet state                Shows Information about a Node\'s State token_list           Fetch the list of tokens owned by an address. tx_inspect           Inspected a transaction blob tx_message           Message Transaction tx_multi_sig_create  Creates Multi Sig Create Transaction, that... tx_multi_sig_spend   Transfer coins from src to dsts tx_push              Sends a signed transaction blob to a node tx_token             Create Token Transaction, that results into... tx_transfer          Transfer coins from src to dsts tx_transfertoken     Create Transfer Token Transaction, which... wallet_add           Adds an address or generates a new wallet... wallet_decrypt wallet_encrypt wallet_gen           Generates a new wallet with one address wallet_ls            Lists available wallets wallet_recover       Recovers a wallet from a hexseed or mnemonic... wallet_rm            Removes an address from the wallet using the... wallet_secret        Provides the mnemonic/hexseed of the given...

 ```

 You can browse even further into sub commands like: